redmblue/WaterspoutPrediction/README.md

 # WaterspoutPrediction
-Waterspout Prediction using TensorFlow
+Waterspout Prediction using TensorFlow - data collection repository Get data from web and places it into the csv databases.
-Goals:
- - Get Web retrival+database(csv) retrieval things working